kushank1207/grull-assignment/README.md

 This project was developed as an assignment for Grull.work, aimed to create a basic MVP working model.

+## Api Docs
+The API documentation is available at the following link: https://grull-backend.onrender.com/apidocs/

 ## Features

 - **User Registration/Signup**: Allows new users to register with a role assignment option of either 'user' or 'community-manager'.